RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 I've always struggled with making my thoughts sound more professional in a sense.
 I can go on for hours on end about the topics that professor has given us within the essays this semester just the execution which was lacking and chatGPT helped me out with it.
 I usually just typed my thoughts down on a google doc and even though it didn't sound horrible I thought it could sound and flow better so I would copy paste my initial thoughts into chatGPT and ask AI to make it sound a bit more professional.
 I wouldn't just go on chatGPT and copy paste the question given to us by the professor and ask it to make me an essay.

 5. Final project\
-I was in rush for somethings due to some personal issues and needed to use chatGPT to finish it and not let my teammates down
+I was in rush for somethings due to some personal issues and needed to use chatGPT to finish it and not let my teammates down.
+Otherwise I treated the final project like it was an actual site I needed to make for an actual software engineering job

 6. Learning a concept / tutorial\
 Even though GPT isn't the only thing I turn to when learning a concept or tutorial it is for sure a factor that comes into play besides looking in textbooks and youtube videos and etc.